zykieboi/custom-userscripts/README.md

 <img src="img/banner.png" width="100%">

-A collection of features for pekora.zip.
+A collection of features for aisaka.me.
 This project is work in progress and 100% open-source.
 Any issues found, please report it!

 ## Installation